GoogleCloudPlatform/community/tutorials/crashlytics-logs-to-datadog/index.md

 ---
-title: Export Firebase Crashlytics' BigQuery logs to Datadog using Dataflow
+title: Export Firebase Crashlytics BigQuery logs to Datadog using Dataflow
 description: Bulk export Crashlytics BigQuery logs to Datadog on a daily basis using Dataflow.
 author: anantdamle
 tags: log analytics, monitoring